 - Email: J.Smith252@leeds.ac.uk

 - Website: LinkedIn | Researchgate | ORCID

-After graduating from the University of Leicester, I initially embarked on a DPhil in Biochemistry at the University of Oxford but was quickly lured over to the University of Cambridge with the offer of an industry-funded PhD in Pharmacology and Computer-aided Drug Design, with TeknoMed a multi-site consortium that later became DeNovo Pharmaceuticals Ltd. This opportunity in cutting-edge research into the selectivity of kinase drugs led to a postdoctoral career in drug target discovery with industry-related research positions in computational chemistry, ligand-protein interactions and xenobiotic metabolism funded by The Wellcome Trust (London) and industrially by AstraZeneca and Unilever.
-Starting at the Centre for Molecular Informatics, my research into molecular recognition led to an invitation to join the MRC Centre for Protein Engineering with Sir Alan Ferscht to design a class of peptidomimetic drugs to inhibit critical tumourgenic protein-protein interactions.
-Drug target discovery and drug design for industry has remained a theme in my research career.
+After graduating from the University of Leicester, I initially embarked on a DPhil in structural biochemisry at the University of Oxford.
+I was soon lured over to the University of Cambridge by an offer of an industry-funded PhD in Pharmacology and Computer-aided Drug Design, with TeknoMed a multi-site consortium that later became DeNovo Pharmaceuticals Ltd. This opportunity in cutting-edge research into molecular recognition and inhibitor design of the kinome targets opened a postdoctoral career in medicinal chemistry.
+Industry-related positions followed in computational chemistry (ligand-protein interactions and xenobiotic metabolism) funded by The Wellcome Trust, AstraZeneca and Unilever.
+Starting at the Centre for Molecular Informatics, my research into molecular recognition led to an invitation to join the former MRC Centre for Protein Engineering with Sir Alan Ferscht to design a class of peptidomimetics to inhibit critical tumourgenic protein-protein interactions centred around p53.
+Drug target discovery in the interactome has remained a theme in my research.

 Research Career prior to joining The University of Leeds